victorqribeiro/budget/README.md

 ![](budget.gif)

+A online version is hosted [here](https://victorribeiro.com/budget/).
+You can add it to your phone as an app, if you like.

 It uses the day of the week, the hour of the day and the value of the expense as features to predict the location of the purchase.
 It's a toy app cause it stores data in the localStorage of the browser.
 It's not reliable or robust and the code is a bit messy; it was made as an exercise (or proof of concept) after a machine learning class.